 A Timely Creation

-Hunter decided that if he could cause a great tragedy in Wally’s life he would be able to make the Flash a better hero, and thus, became the new Zoom.
-Zoom began a reign of terror which of course grabbed the attention of the scarlet speedster.
-To defeat his new enemy, Wally had to reach Zoom's near light speed motion.
+Hunter decided that if he could cause a great tragedy in Wally’s life, he would be able to make the Flash a better hero, and thus, became the new Zoom.
+Zoom began a reign of terror, which of course grabbed the attention of the scarlet speedster.
+To defeat his new enemy, Wally had to match Zoom's fourth dimension “speed”.
 Flash had to borrow Kid Flash’s (Bart Allen) and Jay Garrick's speed to catch up with him, and in Wally’s words, "even with their speed, Zoom was still a blur."

 Hunter's ex-wife, Ashley, replaced him in Keystone City as a profiler.
 She spent a lot of time trying to communicate with Hunter.
 She was hospitalized due to her involvement in a car accident.
 It was at this time that Hunter awoke from his coma, out of concern for his spouse.
 Even though plagued with concern, he chose to stay within his cell.